 DigiCert protects its equipment from unauthorized access and implements physical controls to reduce the risk of equipment tampering.
-The secure parts of DigiCert CA hosting facilities are protected using physical access controls making them accessible only to appropriately authorized individuals.
+The secure parts of DigiCert CA hosting facilities are protected using physical access controls making them accessible only to appropriately authorized individuals in layers of security as described here.
 Access to secure areas of the buildings requires the use of an "access" or "pass" card.
-The buildings are equipped with motion detecting sensors, and the exterior and internal passageways of the buildings are under constant video surveillance.
+The buildings are equipped with motion detecting sensors, and the exterior and internal passageways of the buildings are under constant video surveillance in each subsequent area.
 DigiCert securely stores all removable media and paper containing sensitive plain-text information related to its CA operations in secure containers in accordance with its Data Classification Policy.

 Access to the data centers housing the CA platforms requires two-factor authentication-the individual must have an authorized access card and pass biometric access control authenticators.
-These biometric authentication access systems log each use of the access card.
+These biometric authentication access systems log each use of the access card that specify which layers of security they have access to based on their trusted role status and designated responsibilities described in section 5.2.1.